bkthomps/Containers/documentation.md

 with it.

 # Container Initialization
-When creating a container, first you must decide what type of data you which to store in it (or types for the case of a map).
+When creating a container, first you must decide what type of data you wish to store in it (or types for the case of a map).
 Then, you must either decide if you wish to store a copy of the data in the container, or a pointer to it.
 The benefit of a copy is that you don't have to manage the memory, and it is easier